-In the end, how I was lead to these miracles was just something that I can’t really describe.
-I think we all experience that ‘something’ at various points in life.
-Who knows what that ‘something’ is that leads you down a different path, or causes you meet people that will have a profound impact upon your life.
-I can just say I’m very grateful to that ‘something’ for it’s perfect intervening in my life.
+In the end, how I was lead to these miracles, and this absolute u-turn in my life is something that's difficult to describe.
+It's difficult to describe but I'm sure you've experienced it too—that ‘something’ that leads you down a different path, or causes you meet people that will have a profound impact upon your life.
+In my case that 'something' perfectly intervened in what I thought my life was going to be.

 Medicine for the body